SoftwareAG/c8y-docs/src/documents/guides/reference-guide/users.html.md

 # POST - CREATE a new User within the Collection

 Request body: User
- Response body: User??(when Accept header is not provided, empty response body is returned) Example request: Create a new User
+ Response body: User (when Accept header is not provided, empty response body is returned) Example request: Create a new User

     POST [URL to the resource]